mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 8. Create CourseCourseAssociation records between the district Courses and State Level Courses (including IS, and Project Based if applicable)
     - EducationOrganizationId = District ID
     - CourseCode = District Course Code
-    - ToCourseEducationOrganizationId = State Course EducationOrganizationId
+    - ToCourseEducationOrganizationId = State Education Agency ID (999999000)
     - ToCourseCode = State Course Code
       - IS can only be related to state courses with CourseLevelCharacteristicDescription = IS and Project Based can be related to state courses with CourseLevelCharacteristicDescription = PBL.
 See the [Level Characteristics section](descriptors_resources.md#level-characteristics) for validation details.
       - Scheduled course work type cannot use CourseLevelCharacteristicDescription = PBL.